russellramey/jsonipsum/docs/source/includes/_parameters.md

 # Parameters

-List of all available parameter options the API supports.
+List of all available parameter options and values the API supports.

 ## Length